kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {{*}}
 {% endhighlight %}

-All we did is added an `&&` to our `ngIf` directive, which checks if the email field has been interacted with, or `touched`.
+All we need to do is added an `&&` to our `ngIf` directive, which checks if the email field has been interacted with, or `touched`.